rszumlas/ETHanol/README.md

 <br>

 <a align="center">
 Backend of future Kotlin mobile app for vodka warehouse employees.
-Keeps track on every incoming and outgoing order. <br>
+Keeps track on incoming and outgoing orders. <br>
 Every forklift worker can access a client app that displays recent parcels that came into warehouse.
 </a>
 <br><br>